Plain language

 What this result means

-• The largest margin is GCNL (10,4): 581 to 657 under the strict-GC no-runlength/Hamming convention.
+• The largest margin is GCNL (10,4): ROEAO's 581 to 657 under the strict-GC no-runlength/Hamming convention.
+CLGBO reports 580 for the same cell; Limbachiya's original value is 525.

 • The largest all-convention row is King's reverse-complement (8,3): 390 to 426.